 Construction Management Certificate

-This 15-week program is designed for professionals in the construction field looking to effectively manage projects of all sizes.
+This 10-week program is designed for professionals in the construction field looking to effectively manage projects of all sizes.
+Although experience is beneficial, it is not a requirement for successful completion of the offering.
 With weekly modules focused on planning, estimating, scheduling, procurement, contracts, and much more, this certificate provides you with the skills needed to efficiently manage people, materials, and equipment.
 Whether you work at a small firm or a big company, this Certificate in Construction Management can help you take the next step in your career.

 This program is designed to meet the needs of professionals working in roles across the industry who are interested in moving into management roles.

 This program is fully online, with a weekly virtual class on Tuesday's from 6:00 pm - 9:00 pm and online assignments.